Generative Machine Learning for Multivariate Angular Simulation: Conclusion and discussion

 \section{Conclusion and discussion}

-The aim of this paper was to investigate the use of several deep learning approaches in the task of modelling, and simulating from, multivariate angular variables.
+The aim of this paper was to introduce and investigate the use of several deep learning approaches in the task of modelling, and simulating from, multivariate angular variables.
 The flexibility and scalability offered by these non-parametric approaches make them suitable candidates for this task.
 By studying results from a range of simulated data sets and a metocean application, and using a variety of validation metrics, we were able to thoroughly test the utility of these deep learning approaches in the context of angular simulation.

-For many of the dependence structures we considered, the deep learning approaches were competitive with the more classical baseline method, based on a mixture of von Mises-Fisher distributions.
-According to our results, the baseline was particularly successful at describing the marginal distributions of the angular vector, and was able to capture dependencies well for several of our copula models.
-However, there were some instances where certain deep learning approaches clearly outperformed the baseline; this was particularly the case for the sparse data examples in the simulation study and the complex dependence structures observed in our metocean application.
+For many of the dependence structures we considered, the deep learning approaches were at least competitive with, if not superior to, the more classical approach of fitting a mixture of von Mises--Fisher distributions.
+This was particularly the case for the sparse data examples in the simulation study and the complex dependence structures observed in our metocean application.
 Therefore, while the baseline approach should in no way be discounted entirely, there appears to be room for deep learning approaches to be used in this domain.
+However, since there is no clear winner among the introduced deep learning techniques, further work is needed to establish best practices for applying such models.

-One drawback of our simulation study is that we generate just a single data set for each combination of copula, marginal model, dimension and sample size.
+One drawback of our simulation study is where we generate just a single data set for each combination of copula, marginal model, dimension and sample size.
 It is normally desirable within statistical inference procedures to assess uncertainty in results, e.g., by implementing bootstrapping, with resampling and refitting carried out a large number of times.
-However, the computational complexity, plus the lack of standard uncertainty quantification techniques, of deep learning approaches makes this somewhat infeasible.
-We acknowledge the need for future work on uncertainty quantification in this setting, but believe that our findings still clearly demonstrate the feasibility and potential of deep learning approaches in the novel context of angular simulation.
+However, as discussed in Section~\ref{subsec:results}, the computational complexity of deep learning approaches, alongside the lack of interpretability for the aES metric, makes this somewhat infeasible for such a large scale comparative study.
+We also stress the need for reliable uncertainty quantification techniques in the deep learning setting.
+Despite these limitations, we believe that our findings still clearly demonstrate the feasibility and potential of deep learning approaches in the novel context of angular simulation.